ovainola/ovainola.github.com/_posts/2016-22-7-Calculating-element-surface-area.markdown

 <img src="{{ site.url }} /images/calculating_element_surface_area/ball_and_ele_2.png">
 </div>

-As you can see there is a ball, which is constructed from a finite number of elements (let's make an assumption, that these elements are brick elements, just like the one that the arrow is pointing at).
+As you can see there's a ball, which is constructed from a finite number of elements (let's make an assumption, that these elements are brick elements, just like the one that the arrow is pointing at).
 Each element is constructed from 20 nodes (the yellow points).
-The objective was to calculate surface area of the red face from the element.
+The objective is to calculate surface area of the red face from the element.
 The information we have are the coordinates of the nodes and the element type.
-My first approach was to google for solutions.
+My first approach was to google for a solutions.
 I found algorithms for calculating surface areas in a plane using curves, analytical equations for triangles & boxes etc. Only problem with these algorithms were that they defined in 2D but the problem we have here is to calculate surface area in 3D space.
 Since I didn't find any easy solutions (I don't say there isn't one, I just didn't have the patience to search deeper), so here's an solution I tinkered using [Julia](http://julialang.org/) programming language.

 # Theory

-Since the problem was related to finite element method, I think we'll make a short introduction:
+Since the problem was related to finite element method, I think we'll make a short introduction to method:

 > The finite element method (FEM) is a numerical technique for finding approximate solutions to boundary value problems for partial differential equations.
 It is also referred to as finite element analysis (FEA).
 FEM subdivides a large problem into smaller, simpler, parts, called finite elements.
 The simple equations that model these finite elements are then assembled into a larger system of equations that models the entire problem.
 FEM then uses variational methods from the calculus of variations to approximate a solution by minimizing an associated error function. (ref [Wikipedia](https://en.wikipedia.org/wiki/Finite_element_method))